 I’m realizing now though how much time my parents must have spent vetting camps to make sure they’d be safe while also juggling other factors with respect to my well being, like whether I’d have friends at the camp or whether we’d be doing activities I enjoyed.

 If you’re in need of advice on finding a safe summer camp for your child, here are a few tips:

-Lindsay M writes for PublicHealthCorps and, in her spare time, enjoys satisfying her other passions – like cooking, biking and photography.
+This is a guest post by Lindsey M who writes for PublicHealthCorps and, in her spare time, enjoys satisfying her other passions – like cooking, biking, and photography.
 She is happily married to her high school sweetheart and is the mother of twin girls.